bernhardAxonIvy/doc/source/designer-guide/data-modeling/persistence/entity-class-editor.rst

 ^^^^^^^^^^^

 ONE_TO_ONE
    Defines a one-to-one (1:1 on the database) association with another Entity Class.
-Can only be used if the type of the attribute is an Entity Class.
+Use only if the type of the attribute is an Entity Class.

 MANY_TO_ONE
    Defines a many-to-one (n:1 on the database) association to another Entity Class.
-Can only be used if the type of the attribute is a List or Set of an Entity Class.
+Use only if the type of the attribute is a List or Set of an Entity Class.
 The inverse association of a MANY_TO_ONE is an ONE_TO_MANY association.

 ONE_TO_MANY
    Defines a one-to-many (1:n on the database) association to another Entity Class.
-Can only be used if the type of the attribute is a List or Set of an Entity Class.
-This type of association always needs a mapped-by specification, because this is always the inverse side of a MANY_TO_ONE association.
+Use only if the type of the attribute is a List or Set of an Entity Class.
+This type of association always needs a mapped-by specification because this is always the inverse side of a MANY_TO_ONE association.

 Cascade
 ^^^^^^^

 Defines the cascadable operations which are propagated to the associated Entity.
-E.g. if persist is enabled then the associated object will be persisted automatically if an instance of this class is persisted.
+E.g., if persist is enabled, the associated object will be persisted automatically if an instance of this class is persisted.

 persist
-   If enabled the associated object is persisted automatically if an instance of the class is persisted.
+   If enabled, the associated object is persisted automatically if an instance of the class is persisted.
 See :ref:`persist operation <persistence-api-persist>`.

 merge
-   If enabled the associated object is merged automatically if an instance of the class is merged.
+   If enabled, the associated object is merged automatically if an instance of the class is merged.
 See :ref:`merge operation <persistence-api-merge>`.

 remove
-   If enabled the associated object is removed automatically if an instance of the class is removed.
+   If enabled, the associated object is removed automatically if an instance of the class is removed.
 See :ref:`remove operation <persistence-api-remove>`.

 refresh
-   If enabled the associated object is refreshed automatically if an instance of the class is refreshed.
+   If enabled, the associated object is refreshed automatically if an instance of the class is refreshed.
 See :ref:`refresh operation <persistence-api-refresh>`.

 Mapped by
 ^^^^^^^^^

-The field that owns the relationship on the specified type which must be an Entity Class.
+The field that owns the relationship on the specified type that must be an Entity Class.
 This element is only specified on the inverse (non-owning) side of the association.
 Mapped by can only be used for ONE_TO_ONE and ONE_TO_MANY associations.
 The inverse side of the